stefbou9/medieval-village/README.md

 ## How To Use
 1. **Clone or download this repository.**
 2. **Open in Unity** (matching or newer version as created).
-3. **Import any missing assets** required to make the full scene work, or run the included minimal code as a logic showcase.
+3. **Import any missing assets** required to make the full scene work.

 ## Author
-Stefanos B. // GitHub: [your-handle-here]
+Stefanos Bousdekis